doximanman/Chatapp-Functionality-1B/README.md

   name.
 Below that you have the chat itself containing all the messages, and below that you have the message box along with a send button.

-  Currently the chat page has no functionality, meaning you can't select a different chat than the one already selected, you can't add new chats, and you can't send or recieve any messages.
+  You can change the selected chat, add a new contact, send messages, and logout.
+  Currently you cannot receive messages because all the data is stored in memory and is local.
+  Messages are reset on login.

 ## How to launch the project?
-  In order to run the project and browse the pages, all you have to do is double-click on the requested page and then visit the opened page at your favorite browser   platform (chrome recommended).
+  In order to run the project you'll need to have NodeJS installed (preferably version 20 and above), then follow these steps:
+  1. save the files in a folder (unzipped)
+  2. from the folder, run the command:
+     ```
+     npm i react, react-dom, react-router-dom
+     npm start
+     ```
+  3. Now your default browser will open on the url "localhost:3000", which will load the page.